kontron/redmine_oauth/README.md

 [![GitHub CI](https://github.com/kontron/redmine_oauth/actions/workflows/rubyonrails.yml/badge.svg?branch=devel)](https://github.com/kontron/redmine_oauth/actions/workflows/rubyonrails.yml)
 [![Support Ukraine Badge](https://bit.ly/support-ukraine-now)](https://github.com/support-ukraine/support-ukraine)

-This plugin is used to authenticate in Redmine through OAuth.
+This plugin is used to authenticate in Redmine through an OAuth provider.

+The user is identified by the email registered by the OAuth provider.
+The email must correspond with an email registered in Redmine.
+If such an email is not found, the user is ofered with registration to Redmine depending on the Redmine's setting **Self-registration**.

 Inspired by Gucin's plugin https://github.com/Gucin/redmine_omniauth_azure.

 Supported OAuth providers: